 AMENDED By Laws of Amnesty International Philippines (AIPh), Inc.

-Amnesty International’s vision is of a world in which every person enjoys all of the human rights enshrined in the Universal Declaration of Human Rights and other international human rights instruments.
+We, the members of Amnesty International Philippines, envision a world in which every person enjoys all of the human rights enshrined in the Universal Declaration of Human Rights and other international human rights instruments.